Introduction

 • Avoid developing BIP reports using custom SQLs for data extracts and integration requirements.
 Consider performance, timeout, file size, and formatting if you are developing custom BIP reports.

 • BICC is the recommended option of extracting bulk data for ERP, SCM, CX in batch out of Fusion Cloud Applications for external applications/data warehouse/reporting.
 BICC supports incremental extract.
-For HCM BICC is used only with Fusion Analytics Warehouse and HCM analytics.
+For HCM, primarily leveraged for HCM analytics use cases (FDI/OAC), with limited general-purpose extract usage.
 Refer to the BICC Best Practices paper on customer connect.

 • Consider Security, compliance, data privacy, encryption requirements while designing the data extraction/replication solution.